The Hidden Cost of “Value Engineering”

 – Increases safety risk and liability

-In contrast, durable materials withstand years of weather, wear, and use, reflecting the professionalism of the council and the care taken in design and construction.
+In contrast, durable materials withstand years of weather, wear, and use, reflecting the professionalism of all stakeholders in design and construction.

 The industry is pushing back

-Landscape architects choose fit-for-purpose products that perform well over time and stay true to their vision long after handover.
-Council project teams oppose short-sighted substitutions that undermine quality and longevity and burdens them with frequent repairs.
+Landscape architects carefully select products that are fit for purpose, perform well over time and stay true to their vision long after handover.
+Council project teams oppose short-sighted substitutions that undermine quality and longevity and burden them with frequent repairs.

 This isn’t about selecting the most expensive option.
 It’s about choosing the right products that have been tested, proven, and capable of lasting the distance.